-We worked on the biting, making sure he knew that was not a game we wanted to play.
-I had learned that you have to teach them bite inhibition early before they are three months old, otherwise, they will bite when they’re older, too, but not realize the strength of their bite.
-He got better with a lot of work.
+We worked on the biting, making sure he knew that biting was not a game we wanted to play.
+I learned that you have to teach them “bite inhibition” early before they’re three months old.
+Otherwise, they will bite when they’re older, too, but not realize the strength of their bite.
+Our little guy got better with a lot of work.

 Then there is the eating.
 He was/is finicky, to say the least.
 Some days he wouldn’t eat.
-Others, he would eat some, but only if you hand fed him.
+Others, he would eat some, but only if you hand-fed him.
 Still others, he would guard his food bowl against you after he had eaten.
 There was no rhyme or reason to his moods.
 I did a little research on his behaviors and noticed a fair amount of Husky owners reporting similar problems.
 Turns out, most of his issues were standard Husky problems.
-We had to get a harness for him because he would fight so violently against a standard training collar.
+We had to get a harness for him because he would fight violently against a standard training collar.
 He was going to hurt himself.
 We continued by attempting positive feedback training because correcting him simply made him aggressive.
-He began to really be a challenge on some days.
+He became a challenge some days.
 He demanded constant attention.
 If he didn’t get prompt attention, he started eating his own tail.
-Husky owners call it, “becoming a hairdresser.”
+Husky owners call it “becoming a hairdresser.”

-If we forget to take his harness off when we put him in his “bed,” a dog crate that he loves, he eats the harness.
-We’re on our third and have a back up “just in case” we forget one night.
+If we forget to take his harness off when we put him in his “bed,” a dog crate he loves, he eats the harness.
+We’re on our third and have a backup “just in case” we forget one night.

 Do sled dogs sunbathe?

 As we went into summer, we noticed him enjoying the hot weather.
 Odd for something that was clearly a sled dog.
-We took to taking him outside every single day at around the same time.
+We started taking him outside every day at around the same time.
 Letting him play on a long lead seemed to calm him down.
 At this point, he clearly had more energy than my wife and me.
-And is standard fashion, while the child had brought him home and wanted to keep him, he was never around to help in the duties.
+And in standard fashion, while the child had brought him home and wanted to keep him, he was never around to help in the duties.
 I did more research on Huskies and found that Texas Huskies can handle the heat, but only if they’re born in Texas – very strange.
-But if you brought a dog from north to Texas, they really struggled in the heat.
-I remember reading that as I watched this little guy stretched out in the sun in 100-degree heat, sleeping, sunbathing for lack of a better description.
+But if you brought a dog from the north to Texas, they struggle in the heat.
+I remember reading that as I watched this little guy stretched out in the sun in 100-degree heat, sleeping, sunbathing, for lack of a better description.

 About this time, we grabbed one of the Wisdom Panel DNA tests.
-We had to figure out what he was to know best how to keep him under control.
+We had to figure out what he was to know how to keep him under control.
 The test came back surprising.
 37% Husky.
 We knew that.
 I was shocked it was only 37%.
 25% Alaskan Malamute, 12.5% each German Shorthaired Pointer, Chow Chow, and Rottweiler.
 Not a lick of German Shepherd.
-That actually made sense, and the Chow Chow accounted for some of his more devious behaviors.
+That made sense and the Chow Chow accounted for some of his more devious behaviors.
 Although the most challenging of his behaviors are definitely Husky-induced.
-He would and will, chase anything that he sees as prey.
-Huskies have the highest pray drive of any dog, and most trainers recommend never letting them off a lead.
+He would and will chase anything that he sees as prey.
+Huskies have the highest prey drive of any dog, and most trainers recommend never letting them off a lead.
 I can attest to this.
-We have a long lead that he gets put on when we take him in the backyard.
-If there are deer in the yard, he goes crazy, but not in a barking dog normal way.
-He jumps like a gazelle and wants to run off to join them, I think he thinks they’re his true family and he wants to be part of the pack.
+We have a long lead he gets put on when we take him to the backyard.
+If there are deer in the yard, he goes crazy, but not in a barking dog’s normal way.
+He jumps like a gazelle and wants to run off to join them; I think he thinks they’re his true family, and he wants to be part of the pack.

 This dog needs to work

 His first truck rides were always to the vet.
-But like our other dogs, he wasn’t all that keen to get into the truck, because he would always end up at the vet.
-So we started taking him on non-vet drives, hoping to get this fear out of him.
-It would be nice to have a dog we could take anywhere with us.
+But like our other dogs, he wasn’t keen to get into the truck because he would always end up at the vet.
+So we started taking him on non-vet drives, hoping to limit his fear.
+It would be nice to have a dog we could take anywhere with us, we thought.
 And our other dog at the time could barely get into the truck and hated going, so we hoped to solve this problem.
-So one morning we loaded up the truck and took him with us.
+So one morning, we loaded the truck and took him with us.
 We went downtown in our little town, and we cracked the windows so he could get the smells of the area.
 He loved seeing people on the street – he loved the chickens (this was BEFORE the chicken sanctuary was closed).
 He enjoyed the whole experience.
 He loved it so much that the next day, he stood at the door and barked at us in a way he does that implies we are bad dog parents.
 Figuring he just needed to relieve himself, I took him outside, and he proceeded to drag me to the truck.
-He went on one ride downtown with the windows down and now he wanted it as part of his daily routine.
+He went on one ride downtown with the windows down, and now he wanted it as part of his daily routine.
 Years later, he gets rides on most days that end in “Y.” And if he doesn’t, he lets us know that he’s not happy.

 He’s smart – yet there’s one more thing

-It was also about this time that I noticed that he was smarter than other dogs we’d had in the past.
+It was also about this time that I noticed that he was smarter than other dogs we’d had.
 I’ve had some really clever dogs, including one King Shepherd who knew that when we got on the tractor to mow the yard, she had to gather up her “toys” and put them on the deck – these were the sticks she liked in the yard.
 We’d say, “Go get your toys,” as we got on the tractor, and she would gather up about 10-15 branches and put them on the deck, where they’d be safe from being destroyed by the Bush Hog.
-We never trained her to do this, she just got the idea all on her own.
+We never trained her to do this.
+She just got the idea all on her own.
 But the Husky is a little different.
 One time, when I was playing with him in between working, I told him to get his ball.
-He came back with a bone, and I told him, “Not your bone, your ball,” and I went back to work.
+He returned with a bone, and I told him, “Not your bone, your ball,” and I started working again.
 He dropped the bone, turned around, scanned the room, and brought me a ball.
 I was floored.
-He is able to distinguish the two and knows the difference.
-Couple this with his stubbornness at doing basic obedience, his love of talking back and biting, and I started to see the whole picture.
+He can distinguish the two and knows the difference.
+Couple this with his stubbornness at doing basic obedience and his love of talking back and biting, and I started to see the whole picture.
 This dog is an asshole.